Guidance for the Clinically Extremely Vulnerable

 - Patients can still telephone to make an appointment if this is the preferred option on 03331 032220

 Landseer Road Phlebotomy Clinic - 476-478, Landseer Road, Ipswich, IP3 9LU

 Changes to Our Services Practice Update

-Please be aware that from 15 June 2020 our services will change as follows however; WE MAY AT SHORT NOTICE HAVE TO REVERT TO OUR FALLBACK POSITION, OF ORFORD BEING THE DESIGNATED SITE TO SEE ALL PATIENTS FACE-TO-FACE.
+Please be aware that our services will change as follows however; WE MAY AT SHORT NOTICE HAVE TO REVERT TO OUR FALLBACK POSITION, OF ORFORD BEING THE DESIGNATED SITE TO SEE ALL PATIENTS FACE-TO-FACE.

 - Orford and Alderton will both be open as per pre Covid opening hours.
 Patients will be able to collect their prescriptions through exterior dispensary windows.
 We ask that patients queue honouring social distancing advice of two metres.
 Please do not call the dispensary – prescriptions are still taking 5 working days.